mzhao123/IBMCLoudDemo-FNTPR-DANIEL/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 The idea is that after the user 'signs up', an email with a link is sent to their inputted email.
 Before he/she can access their account, they must click on the email link to validate their account.

+An added feature that I (Daniel Zhao) Implemented is the option for the user to reset their password.
+The idea behind this is similar to the email token validation: the user simply enters the email address his/her account is linked to and a link with instructions to reset the password will be send through an email.

 I did THREE major things for this.

 **First** is, using my '/make-query' online, I query'd a new table called 'token', with columns for identifying the associated user, the token itself, and the expiry date (which is in [Unix Time](https://en.wikipedia.org/wiki/Unix_time)).